-- Get a handle on the stories you are telling yourself about your state of mind.
+- Get a handle on the stories you tell yourself about your state of mind.
 Our behaviours are a direct reflection of the story we are making up.
-This is obviously not optimal for recovery.
 So if you find yourself living out an unproductive story in your head, then it’s time to ponder the value of that story.
-Ask yourself what needs to change in order for the story to produce a more positive outcome.
+Ask yourself what needs to change for the story to produce a more positive outcome.

 Then it’s time to get a little more strategic with your behaviours:

 - Consider playing a game with your demotivation and challenge yourself to say ‘Yes’ to everything.
-Shonda Rhimes did a fabulous TED Talk on how she found her “hum” again by saying ‘Yes’ and it might be worth watching (so long as it doesn’t contribute to your already full page of excuses for inactivity).
-Rhimes is a self-admitted “work-aholic” writer who brings us Grey’s Anatomy and many other TV shows.
+Television producer Shonda Rhimes did a fabulous TED Talk on how she found her “hum” again by saying ‘Yes’ and it might be worth watching (so long as it doesn’t contribute to your already full page of excuses for inactivity).
+Rhimes is an admitted “workaholic” writer who brings us Grey’s Anatomy and many other TV shows.

 - Get up earlier.
-The reality is that very few of us actually want to do this but you need to do it even if it’s hard at first.
+The reality is that very few of us want to do this, but you need to do it even if it’s hard at first.
 Part of getting your enthusiasm back will mean creating new patterns of behaviour and not sliding back to the old underperforming ones.
 It takes time.
 But if you start waking up early and getting active in the morning, it will help improve your thinking, productivity and health, and be a great step towards regaining motivation.
-Besides, I have never met anyone at the top of a mountain who fell there.

 Soon enough, you will once again be immersed in a life that sings to you.